 Census Reporter has created a new tool to make this as easy as we can.
 We're working on making it completely self-service, but for now, we are taking requests for offline processing.

-To make a request, identify a page on the web where a digital map (GeoJSON or ESRI Shapefile format) can be downloaded.
+To make a request, we prefer that you identify a page on the web where a digital map (GeoJSON or ESRI Shapefile format) can be downloaded.
 Use the button below to send us the link, and any other information we would need.
-Note that the map you submit will be made available to anyone who visits the Census Reporter site.
+You may also provide a GeoJSON or ESRI Shapefile ZIP as an attachment to your request.
+If you submit a request with a public map link, the map and aggregated data will be made available to anyone who visits the Census Reporter site.
 We'll process the request as soon as we can and email you with links to download the data when it's ready.Submit a Request

 Q & A